Beijing Olympics: US walks back boycott remarks | DW | 07.04.2021

 Price tweeted: "We don’t have any announcement regarding the Beijing Olympics."

-Washington has previously described the Chinese government's rights violations as "genocide," which Beijing firmly rejects.
+Washington had previously described the Chinese government's rights violations as "genocide," which Beijing firmly rejects.

-Both the IOC and the US Olympic and Paralympic Committee (USOPC) oppose boycotts.
+Both the International Olympic Committee (IOC) and the US Olympic and Paralympic Committee (USOPC) oppose boycotts.

 In March, IOC president Thomas Bach said history shows that boycotts "never achieved anything."

-USOPC president Susanne Lyons argued that while there was "a steady drumbeat" of support of a boycott, it would hurt athletes who had been training for competition.
+USOPC president Susanne Lyons argued that while there was "a steady drumbeat" of support for a boycott, it would hurt athletes who had been training for competition.

 "While we would never want to minimize what is happening from a human rights perspective in China, we do not support an athlete boycott," said Lyons.